Adverbs in English

 Adverbs of Place

-Lastly, when talking about movement and direction with verbs like come and go (as well as their synonyms), it is more common to use two-word adverb phrases rather than single-word adverbs: “She went inside” instead of “She went in”; “He came outside” rather than “He came out”; “She arrived home” but not “She arrived back.”
+Lastly, when talking about movement and direction with verbs like “come” and “go” (as well as their synonyms), it is more common to use two-word adverb phrases rather than single-word adverbs: “She went inside” (specifying movement into a building) instead of the more general “She went in”; “He came outside” (focusing on going outdoors) instead of “He came out.”

 10 common adverbs of place: